Best Rain Gauge of 2021

 The EZRead Jumbo gauge is aptly named.
 It's like a storybook hand-me-down version from your friendly neighborhood giant.
 The manufacturer claims that you can read the oversized numbers from up to 50 feet away, and when we tested it out, we could accurately read gross measurements from that distance.
 As such, it is a good manual gauge option if you want to see how much rain you're getting without stepping outside.
 Just place it by a window, and you're good to go.
 The mount requires four screws and a wooden post.
 When you empty it, which you should do each day in the morning if you're tracking daily totals, simply pinch the plastic holder out of a loop below the mount, pull out the plastic tube, and dump it.
 The small strainer holes that keep debris out also slow the water down as you dump it, but it's no big deal.
 The funnel is over four inches wide, which means it's among the most accurate manual gauges, according to Cornell University.

 Unfortunately, the gauge doesn't provide very precise measurements to go along with that accuracy.
-It only measures your rainfall at quarter-inch intervals.
-If you need to know your rainfall totals to the tenth of an inch, you're out of luck with this option.
+Its measurement marks are at quarter-inch intervals, so if you need to know your rainfall totals to the tenth of an inch, you're out of luck.
 The other downside to this gauge is that the plastic is very thin.
 Our lead tester had one of these rain gauges growing up.
 The numbers faded, and the funnel cracked under the type of UV exposure you get in the Blue Ridge Mountains of Virginia.
 It happened over five or so years, but if you live in a high UV location in the western mountains (or just like your tools to last), you may want to go with a more durable option.
 If you're in a low-lying location with plenty of atmosphere and lots of cloudy days, we think you'll enjoy this straightforward gauge longer.

 Made in Australia, the sturdy OutdoorHome gauge is a great option if you like to measure using the metric system.
 Every tick equals one millimeter.
 The gauge has many other positive attributes, too.
 The thick plastic container feels sturdy enough to last a good long while, and the raised plastic letters and tick marks are not susceptible to wearing off with time and UV exposure.
 The simple mounting mechanism is easy to install, and the gauge slides on and off easily with one hand whenever you want to read or empty it.